bcgov/networkpolicy-migration-workshop/README.md

 ```

 **Pro Tip 🤓**
-- Add labels to your KNP to easily find and delete them as groups.
+- Add labels to your KNP to easily find and delete them as a group.
 - `podSelector: {}` is a wildcard, if you want additional piece of mind add a label like `route-ingress: true` to pods that can accept external traffic and use it in place of the wildcard.

-## Internal
+**Pod to Pod**

-Once external communication is enabled we need two additional policies to allow traffic between our pods.
-The fist policy, is to allow the API to talk to the database and the second is to allow the API to talk to minio.
+Once external communication is enabled we need two additional policies to allow traffic between pods.
+The fist policy is to allow the API to talk to the database and the second is to allow the API to talk to minio.

 These examples use the label convention `component: api` but alternative like `role: api` are perfectly fine; patroni uses `role: master` to denote the primary replica so for this example `component` is better suited

 ```yaml
 - kind: NetworkPolicy